 Carl T. Bogus

 Professor Bogus has written extensively about political ideology, torts and products liability, and gun control and the Second Amendment.
 He is the author of two books – Buckley: William F. Buckley Jr. and the Rise of American Conservatism (Bloomsbury Press 2011) and Why Lawsuits Are Good for America: Big Business, Disciplined Democracy and the Common Law (NYU Press 2001).
 He is also the editor of The Second Amendment in Law and History: Historians and Constitutional Scholars on the Right to Bear Arms (The New Press 2001).
-In addition to professional journals, his writings have appeared in USA Today, Los Angeles Times, Boston Globe, Washington Times, Providence Journal; The Nation, American Prospect, and American Conservative magazines; and the CNN and National Review websites.
+In addition to professional journals, his writings have appeared in the New York Times, USA Today, Los Angeles Times, Boston Globe, Washington Times, Providence Journal; The Nation, American Prospect, and American Conservative magazines; CNN's website, and National Review Online.

 He is presently at work on a long-term project challenging the current paradigm in antitrust law.
 Professor Bogus argues that antitrust law should not merely be concerned with consumer welfare but also with consolidated power.
-His first article in that project – “The New Road to Serfdom: The Curse of Bigness and the Failure of Antitrust” – will be published by the University of Michigan Journal of Law Reform.
+His first article in that project, “The New Road to Serfdom: The Curse of Bigness and the Failure of Antitrust,” was published by the University of Michigan Journal of Law Reform, and his second antitrust piece, "Books and Olive Oil: Why Antitrust Must Deal with Consolidated Corporate Power, " will be published by the same journal in January 2019.

 Professor Bogus is especially well known for his thesis that James Madison drafted the Second Amendment to assure his constituents in Virginia and the South generally that the federal government could not disarm the state militia, on which the South relied for slave control, as set forth in his article “The Hidden History of the Second Amendment” published by U.C.
 Davis Law Review.